openharmony/docs/en/application-dev/reference/apis/js-apis-inner-commonEvent-commonEventSubscriber.md

 });
 ```

-## setCodeAndDataSync
+## setCodeAndDataSync<sup>10+</sup>

+setCodeAndDataSync(code: number, data: string): void

 Sets the code and data for this common event.
 This API returns the result synchronously.

-setCodeAndDataSync(code: number, data: string): void

 **System capability**: SystemCapability.Notification.CommonEvent